cns-iu/sudt-medicaid/README.md

 For performing initial data exploration and burst analysis you will need python code from the Code directory.

-For perfoming causal anlaysis you will need STATA code from the Code directory
+For perfoming causal analysis you will need STATA code from the Code directory

 Contact Olga B. Scrivner <obscrivn@indiana.edu> or Thuy Nguyen <thdnguye@indiana.edu> if there are questions or concerns.